frc1418/GitTest/README.md

 - Create a new file called `happy.txt`
 - Write out `Happy birthday to you` on the first line and save the file
-- Use the command `git diff` to view the changes you just made
 - Add the file to git tracking
 - Make a commit with a good message including that file creation

-### Reseting

-- Use the command `git reset` to reset to the commit before the `Commiting files` task

 ### Branching

 - Create a new branch called `beta`
-- Edit `text.txt` to add your name and data at the bottom of the file.
+- Edit `text.txt` to add your name and date at the bottom of the file.
 - Add the `text.txt` changes to the staging area
 - Make a commit with a good message that includes that file